 The bill amends the definition of "neglected child" within the Abuse and Neglect Act to include specific circumstances where a child has unsupervised access to a firearm or other deadly weapon.
-The new language specifies that a child is considered neglected if their parent, guardian, or custodian negligently allows them access to such weapons while not under supervision.
-This addition aims to enhance child safety by recognizing the potential dangers associated with firearms and deadly weapons in the absence of adult supervision.
+The new language specifies that a child is considered neglected if their parent, guardian, or custodian negligently allows them access to such weapons while not under the supervision of an adult authorized by the parent or guardian.
+This addition aims to enhance child safety by addressing the risks associated with firearms and deadly weapons in the home.

 Statutes affected: